PlumeCat/tack/README.md

 	- if possible, dedupe across fragments
 - [ ] possibly intern strings - definitely intern/prehash identifiers
 - [x] allow more than 256 constants
+- [ ] specialize global lookups, treat it like LOAD_CONST (will want more than 256 global lookups)
 - [ ] compile as static lib for embeddability
 - [ ] a nice REPL
 - [ ] language standard library, doesn't have to be massive